weirdgyn/SpriteGrabber/README.md

 ### Build

 Just download/clone the project with [github](https://github.com/) and then open it in [Microsoft Visual Studio](https://visualstudio.microsoft.com/).

-### Animated GIF support

-Despites the widespread idea that MAME should be able to save animated GIF (Shift+F12) I haven't found a, recent, release of MAME capable of doing so.

 ### MNG File handling